Medical Device Manufacturers

 Unique Device Identification System

-Articles 27-31 MDR require manufacturers to ensure that their devices can be uniquely identified according to a specific, EU-wide UDI system.
-The MDR also requires that manufacturers keep a record of the UDI of their devices and, for higher risk devices, maintain a record of where all devices have been sold to.
+Articles 27-29 MDR require manufacturers to ensure that their devices can be uniquely identified according to a specific, EU-wide UDI system.
+All devices must have a Basic UDI-DI at a regulatory level, registered in the EUDAMED database.
+At a product level, devices must display a UDI carrier.
+The MDR also requires that manufacturers of higher risk devices maintain a record of where all devices have been sold to.

 Clinical Evaluation and Clinical Investigations